Grade 12 Course Descriptions and Pre-Requisites

 No pre-requisite required

 Construction will expose students to the processes and skills needed to construct a typical residential dwelling as well as explore some of the many skilled trades careers associated with residential construction.
 Robotics focus on the design, construction, operation, and use of autonomous and/or radio-controlled robotic devices, as well as the computer systems necessary for their control, sensory feedback, and information processing.
 Students will explore the processes and skills needed to design and fabricate physical devices that they will control or automate.
 Electrical will help students to construct knowledge and develop skills used in the electrical and electronics industries and to become familiar with relevant career opportunities.
 Areas of Focus may include electrical principles and components; wiring, measuring and troubleshooting circuits and components; construction drawings and schematic diagrams; residential wiring and lighting; commercial and industrial wiring; electronic components; digital and analog concepts; and tool use, safety and environmental considerations.
+Food Studies focuses on essential knowledge and understanding of food and nutrition.
+Through project-based inquiry learning, students explore processes and skills needed to create a variety of food items.
+Examples of topics: safe food handling, kitchen tools and equipment, the science of food and nutrition, using a recipe and making substitutions, and preparation of healthy snacks and meals.

 *Practical & Applied Arts B30 – Outdoor Education